steve-care-software/historydb/QUERIES.md

     When there is optional members on an interface, always add a method named Has + its name, and make sure its non-nil or true in its body.
 It always returns a boolean.

 # Domain objects
+    The package name of a domain object should be the name of the domain object.
     A domain object consists of an interface and a struct that implements that interface.
     The domain interface begins by a capital letter.
     The domain struct begins by a lowercase letter.